Teddy Bridgewater Player Prop Bets for NFL Week 10 | Denver vs. Philadelphia 11/14/2021

 - In three matchups against the Eagles, Bridgewater averaged zero passing yards per game, 257.5 yards below his over/under in Sunday's game.

-- Bridgewater did not have a touchdown pass in any of those matchups.
+- Bridgewater did not throw a touchdown pass against the Eagles over that time.

 - Note: Bridgewater's stats vs. Eagles date back to 2016.

-- The Eagles are giving up 248.1 passing yards per game this season, the NFL's 12th-ranked pass defense.
+- The Eagles are allowing 248.1 passing yards per game this season, the NFL's 12th-ranked pass defense.

-- The Eagles have allowed 16 touchdowns through the air (1.8 per game).
-They are 21st in the NFL in that category.
+- The Eagles' defense is 21st in the NFL, conceding 1.8 passing touchdowns per game.

 Recent Performances

+- In last week's matchup with the Cowboys, Bridgewater completed 67.9% of his passes for 249 yards, while throwing one touchdown.

-- He tacked on three carries for -1 yards while scoring one rushing touchdown.
+- Bridgewater tacked on three carries for -1 yards while scoring one touchdown in the running game.

-- Bridgewater has racked up 649 passing yards (216.3 per game) and has a 70.1% completion percentage this year (61-of-87) while throwing four touchdowns and one interception over his last three games.
+- Bridgewater has thrown for 649 yards (216.3 ypg) on 61-of-87 passing with four touchdowns and one interception over his last three games.

-- He has added three rushing yards on six carries with one touchdown, averaging 1.0 yards per game.
+- He's also figured in the ground game, with three rushing yards (1.0 ypg) on six carries with one rushing touchdown.

 Bridgewater's Denver Teammates